canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/linux-kernel-fragments/hardware/board-blueprints/README.md

 # Linux kernel board blueprints configuration fragments

-The mutual folder contains Linux kernel sets of defconfig options shared accros all boards regardless of board hardware nor kernel versions.
+The board-bluprints folder contains Linux kernel sets of defconfig options used to activate support of a given board.

-The *mutual* configurations should be seen as the common defconfig ancestor, used by Firmware Toolkit for Linux kernel production, when generating configuration files.
+The board blueprint is included in second place when generating kernel defconfig.
+First is always *hardware/mutual*, third is *hardware/device-drivers* and finaly *functional* fragments.

-Thus *mutual* should be included first, before *hardware* or *functional* fragments in the kernel Makefiles.
+Each board definition is stored in a file named after the board (same as in board-catalog.yml).
+There must be only one board blueprint included in a kernel production manifest.
+Otherwise, you are assuming this decision and doing it at your own risks.
+No configuration consistancy can be provided by Firmware Toolkit.